sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 ** Sometimes you'd like to retain the physical structure, such as having each chapter in a separate entity, or even which characters were references.

-One way to do this is to tweak a parser to issue entity start/end events with the name (many parsers hand back extra (non-normalized) text events for this anyway).
+One way to do this is to tweak a parser to issue entity events with the name (many parsers hand back extra (non-normalized) text events for this anyway).
 Then dombuilder could insert an EntRef node, with at least the name, and then a subtree constructed under it.
-However, that makes the tree topology not what you'd expect, so lots of operation would be much more complicated.
+However, that makes the tree topology not what you'd expect, so lots of operations would be complicated.

 Another way is to annotate nodes created within an entity with that entity.
 If we assume that nodes do not start in one entity and end in another (certainly